Organizational Maturity: an introduction for Boards, Excos and Investors

 Organizational Maturity: an introduction

 What is maturity?
-Essentially, maturity and human governance is about maximizing the value of all of people connected to the organization including, for example, its supply chain.
-The language of maturity enables uniform communication about the ‘hard’ value of the most important intangibles – people and corporate culture.
+Essentially, maturity is a realisation that all value comes through people and human governance is about maximizing the value of all of people connected to the organization including, for example, its supply chain.
+The language of maturity enables consistent and convincing communication about the ‘hard’ financial value of the most important intangibles – people and corporate culture.

 Maturity analysis is a new perspective, designed to address a specific gap within traditional economic and financial analysis.
 As Robert Armstrong, a senior economics correspondent at the Financial Times, says in his recent piece on the VW emissions scandal: